Wasfia Nazreen: Personal

 Life is meditation–it's not a separate thing.
 The essence of meditation is recognizing awareness.
 If we're not aware, we cease to exist.
 Yoga, meditation, mindfulness—these are like compasses when we're lost at sea.
 Thanks to my mother, I was born into yoga.
 And then later in my adult life I have been extremely blessed not only to be directly guided by some of the most profound teachers of our times, but also to work in movements and environments led by HH the Dalai Lama and HH the Karmapa, and experientially learn how great beings like them who also went through so much atrocities in their personal lives—deal with it all, behind the limelight.
 Whenever I have (in the past) got derailed somehow, they've pulled me out, often in miraculous ways.
 So having this circle of family, and the particular purpose I have–I'm really blessed and I wouldn't in my awakened mind for a second want to imagine it any other way.

 Nazreen openly discusses accounts of dealing with depression and trauma as a child following her parents divorce that made her homeless as a result.
 She credits such struggle at early life for giving her "abilities to bounce back after adversities and greet change and difficulties as an opportunity to welcome greater self-reflection, learning, and growth."

 Nazreen was diagnosed with COVID-19 and pneumonia in March 2020 and almost died.
 Her recovery back to health took 18 months, during which, she used her platform to send positive messages and advocated for mental health, by going on podcasts and live shows with notable personalities such as cricketers, actors and astronauts.
 She was one of the first Bangladeshis to have gotten diagnosed while being abroad.

 Relationship with nature

 Nazreen is often quoted in TV and other media requesting against labeling her mountaineering expeditions as a "conquering" feat due to its colonial and patriarchal nature.
+She has linked her outdoor work to broader climate and environmental awareness, encouraging sustainable engagement with nature and collective responsibility for planetary health.

 In 2020, in the Bruce Lee Podcast, she stressed about the importance of mental-health and ancestral trauma healing, and how individual mental-health is directly linked with the health of our planet.